 F50 Controlled Access Point

+[Delete this class, in LRM these are just Nomens.
+Transfer examples to either F12 or E42]

 Subclass of: F13 Identifier

 Scope note: This class comprises identifiers that are not only designed to be unique for the thing they identify, but also to ensure, by following adequate rules based on widely known and accepted properties for their generation, that an independent agency using the same rule would create the same identifier for the same thing.